founderpad/coral/README.md

 It is a rather vanilla Node API, and we use it mainly in an event-driven way that responds to Hasura events.
 E.g., when a record is inserted into the report table we act on this by firing the `/api/email/send-reported-email.js`.

 Future changes will include an endpoint to faciliate Stripe customer sign ups so that the application will able to accept Stripe payments.

+## Testing build locally
+We use [Ngrok](https://ngrok.com/) to test our build locally befoore any commits.
+This ensures we test over HTTPS and mimic a production-like environment but on our local instance.

+Ensure the application is running (`yarn dev`) and in a separate iTerm2 tab (or VSCode terminal) run `yarn ngrok`.
+This will provide a forwarding address (e.g., https://8400-86-3-111-125.ngrok.io) which you can paste into your browser address bar.